InfuseAI/primehub-site/docs/quickstart/create-group.md

 This quickstart shows how to create a group.

+PrimeHub is the group-centric design, things such as users, instance types, images and datasets have to be assigned to groups, otherwise, they cannot be utilized without assigning groups on PrimeHub.
+Hence, we have to make sure these things are assigned to groups.

-A group is like a project group, there can be a shared volume for sharing project data within the group.
+A group, we can think it as a project group, users of the group share the same resources, datasets and conduct different tasks in a same project; hence, a group can be equipped with a shared volume for sharing project data by settings.
+We also can limit the resources quota for each group and ,furthermore, for each user in a group.

 A user can be assigned to multiple groups.

+## Let's create a group

 1. Log in `User Portal` as an administrator and click `Admin Dashboard` to enter the dashboard.